mmalecot/rayquaza/README.md

 ## Features
 - No native dependencies: `raylib` is embedded within the program.
-- No Cargo dependencies: build dependencies only.
+- No Cargo dependencies: build dependencies only (cc and cmake).
 - Multi-platform: `Windows`, `Linux` and `macOS` (tested via CI for the 3 platforms).
 - Idiomatic: `Rust` concepts overuse, safe API, follows `Rust` API & style guidelines.